 Both of these are small local businesses, so you’d be keeping that carbon footprint nice and small and contributing to the local economy.
 And don’t forget to recycle your Christmas tree after the festivities are done.
 You can either cut it into bits and pop it in your brown bin, or take it to your local recycling centre to be composted.
 Alternatively you can take it to one of a handful of parks around Glasgow where it will be mulched and used within the parks.
 (You might even be able to get some mulch yourself – usually from Pollok Park.)

 Head to the Irn Bru Carnival

 This is definitely more of a post-Christmas event for us, during that between-Christmas-and-new-year lull, but the Irn Bru Carnival has become an annual tradition for us.
-The kids love it – the pair of them are wee thrill seekers and they’re always raging when they can’t go on the bigger rides.
+The kids absolutely love it.

-There are always a good few rides for the wee ones to go on though, and for the past couple of years the carnival has also had the big room of inflatables for younger kids too.
+There are always a good few rides for the wee ones to go on, plus a lot of spinny rides for the big ones.
+Also a big room of inflatables for younger kids too.
 A great fun day out.